-By the time you’re finished reading, you’ll know exactly why Takamine has such a good reputation in the guitar community.
+By the time you’re finished reading, you’ll know why Takamine has such a good reputation in the community.

 Takamine began operations in 1959 as a small family-owned instrument workshop.
 It was founded in Sakashita, Japan, at the foot of mount Takamine.
-In 1962 guitar playing began to gain popularity and the company renamed itself Takamine Gakki after the mountain near the shop.
+In 1962 guitar playing began to gain popularity!
+The company renamed itself Takamine Gakki after the mountain near the shop.

-By 1975 Takamine had 60 employees and had become a leading manufacturer of classic guitars and mandolins.
-And just a few short years later, the company released its first acoustic-electric guitar with their revolutionary under-saddle pickups.
+By 1975 Takamine had 60 employees.
+They had become a leading manufacturer of classic guitars and mandolins.
+And a few short years later, the company released its first acoustic-electric guitar.
+With their revolutionary under-saddle pickups on board.

-Takamine is one of the leading guitar brands in the world and produces some of the best sounding and playing instruments available.
-They have a wide range of models to choose from, and each one is handcrafted with the utmost care and attention to detail.
+Takamine is one of the leading guitar brands in the world.
+They produce some of the best sounding and playing instruments available.
+They have a wide range of models to choose from.
+And each one is handcrafted with the utmost care and attention to detail.

 Are Takamine Guitars Good?

-Takamine acoustic guitars are known for their quality construction, attention to detail, and great sound.
+Takamine acoustic guitars are known for their quality construction.
+But also their attention to detail, and great sound.
 They are also very versatile, which makes them a good choice for a wide range of players.
 Whether you’re a beginner or a seasoned pro, Takamine guitars are great and provide good value for money.

-The company offers a wide range of products at different price points, so you’re sure to find something that fits your budget.
-Takamine has a reputation for making quality acoustic guitars, and their instruments are used by many professional musicians, which speaks volumes.
+The company offers a wide range of products at different price points.
+So you’re sure to find something that fits your budget.
+Takamine has a reputation for making quality acoustic guitars!
+Their instruments are used by many professional musicians, which speaks volumes.

 What Takamine Guitars Are Known For

-Takamine guitars are known for their great tone and easy to play body styles and necks.
-Their acoustic-electric guitars are played by artists like Blake Shelton and Glenn Frey because of their great sound and performance.
+Takamine guitars are known for their great tone and easy-to-play body styles and necks.
+Their acoustic-electric guitars are played by artists like Blake Shelton and Glenn Frey.
+This is because of their great sound and performance.

-Guitar models with their NEX body style provide a cut away for improved playability on the upper frets.
-It’s scaled down jumbo size provide a balanced tone and the thinner shoulder give it a modern feel that is very comfortable.
+Guitar models with their NEX body style provide a cutaway for improved playability on the upper frets.
+Its scaled-down jumbo size provides a balanced tone.
+The thinner shoulder gives it a modern feel that is very comfortable.

-It’s for reason like this alone that Takamine acoustic guitars have become known for their excellent build quality and performance.
+It’s for reasons like this alone!
+Takamine acoustic guitars have become known for their excellent build quality and performance.

 Takamine Electronics And Pickups In Acoustic-Electric Models

-The Takamine acoustic guitar electronics system is designed to provide loud, clear, and distortion-free sound.
-It consists of a proprietary design of electronics that allow for louder output and clearer sound without distortion.
+The Takamine electronics system is designed to provide loud, clear, distortion-free sound.
+It consists of a proprietary design that allows for louder output and clearer sound.
+All without crazy distortion.
 This makes Takamine guitars great for both live and studio performances.

 2 Types of Electronics in Takamine